10 of the Cheapest International Trips from Dallas (and How to Find Even More Deals) | DFW CheapFlights Blog

 These cities have consistently shown up among the lowest-priced international options from DFW and Love Field over the last year.
 Each destination gets nonstop or easy one-stop service, regular competition among airlines, and steady leisure demand—all of which help keep prices reasonable.

-1. Cancún, Mexico: Why It's Often One of the Cheapest International Trips from Dallas
+1. Cancun, Mexico: Why It's Often One of the Cheapest International Trips from Dallas

 Distance & Flight Time: About 1,040 miles from DFW; nonstop flights take around 2 hours 40 minutes.

-Airlines & Routes: American, Spirit, Frontier, and Volaris all fly nonstop from DFW to Cancún, with about 6–7 daily departures.
+Airlines & Routes: American, Spirit, Frontier, and Volaris all fly nonstop from DFW to Cancun, with about 6–7 daily departures.
 Southwest also offers nonstop service from Love Field, giving Dallas travelers exceptional route flexibility.

-Typical Fare Range: Outside major holidays, roundtrip fares from Dallas to Cancún often show up in the mid-$200s to low-$400s.
+Typical Fare Range: Outside major holidays, roundtrip fares from Dallas to Cancun often show up in the mid-$200s to low-$400s.
 Peak periods (Christmas, spring break, Thanksgiving) can push prices to $500+, but deals still pop up if you book early or catch a flash sale.

 Why It's Cheap: Heavy competition from multiple carriers, short distance, massive leisure demand from Texas travelers, and American's hub strength at DFW all combine to keep prices low on this route.
-Cancún is one of the most reliable cheap international escapes from Dallas.
+Cancun is one of the most reliable cheap international escapes from Dallas.

 Daily Budget: Budget travelers can get by on $50–$75 per day (hostels or budget hotels, street tacos and local restaurants, public buses, free beach time).
 Mid-range travelers spending $100–$150 per day can stay at decent all-inclusive resorts or boutique hotels, eat at nicer restaurants, and book a couple of tours.
+Budget activities include free public beaches like Playa Delfines, Parque Las Palapas for cheap street food, affordable snorkeling gear rentals, and cenotes near Cancun with $5–$15 entry fees.

-Cancún is about 1,100 miles from Dallas—roughly 17–18 hours of driving, plus border crossing time, tolls, and the logistical challenge of driving through Mexico.
+Fly or Drive?
+Cancun is about 1,100 miles from Dallas—roughly 17–18 hours of driving, plus border crossing time, tolls, and the logistical challenge of driving through Mexico.
 For almost every Dallas traveler, flying is the realistic choice.
 A 2-hour-40-minute nonstop flight beats a multi-day road trip in time, cost, and stress.

 2. Mexico City, Mexico: Why It's Often One of the Cheapest International Trips from Dallas